MoonlightCapital/MoonlightBot-docs/public-commands/reminder.md

 #### Usage

 ```
-m:reminder clear
+/reminder clear
 ```

-## Aliases

-`r`, `remindme`

 ## Required permissions

 This command is level 0 by default\
-The bot needs **Read Messages, Send Messages, Embed Links, Attach Files **permissions in order to be able to execute this command.
+The bot needs **Read Messages, Send Messages, Embed Links, Attach Files** permissions in order to be able to execute this command.